PCLinuxOS

-PCLinuxOS, often shortened to PCLOS, is an x86-64 Linux distribution, with KDE Plasma Desktop, MATE and XFCE as its default user interfaces.
-It is primarily free software operating system for personal computers aimed at ease of use.
-It is considered a rolling release.
+PCLinuxOS, often shortened to PCLOS, is a rolling release Linux distribution for x86-64 computers, with KDE Plasma, MATE, and XFCE as its default user interfaces.
+It is a primarily FOSS operating system for personal computers aimed at ease of use.

 History

 The precursor to PCLinuxOS was a set of RPM packages created to improve successive versions of Mandrake Linux (later Mandriva Linux).
-These packages were created by Bill Reynolds, a packager better known as Texstar.
+These packages were created by Bill Reynolds, a packager better known as "Texstar".
 From 2000 to 2003, Texstar maintained his repository of RPM packages in parallel with the PCLinuxOnline site.
-In an interview, Reynolds said he started PCLinuxOS "to provide an outlet for [his] crazy desire to package source code without having to deal with egos, arrogance, and politics."
+In an interview, Texstar said he started PCLinuxOS "to provide an outlet for [his] crazy desire to package source code without having to deal with egos, arrogance, and politics."

 In October 2003, Texstar created a fork of Mandrake Linux 9.2.
-Working closely with The Live CD Project, Texstar has since developed that fork independently into a full-fledged distribution.
-The initial releases were successively numbered as "previews": p5, p7, p8 up to p81a, then p9, p91, p92, and p93.
+Working closely with the Live CD Project, Texstar has since developed that fork independently into a full-fledged distribution.
+The initial releases were successively numbered as "previews": p5, p7, p8, up to p81a, then p9, p91, p92, and p93.

-Although it retains a similar "look and feels" to Mandriva Linux, PCLinuxOS has diverged significantly.
+Although it retains a similar "look and feel" to Mandriva Linux, PCLinuxOS has diverged significantly.
 The code was officially forked from Mandrake 9.2 into an independent project in 2003.
 After three years of continuous development, the developers took advantage of further development in (the renamed) Mandriva late in 2006 for PCLinuxOS 2007.
 In the releases before 2007, it was normally necessary to perform a re-installation.

+End of official support for 32-bit version

+On May 10, 2016, main developer Texstar announced the end of support for 32-bit versions of PCLinuxOS.
+As a result, 32-bit ISOs of the distribution, official 32-bit package updates, and forum support became unavailable.
+While this doesn't prevent unofficial support, following the announcement only 64-bit ISO images and package updates are available through the official webpage and channels.

+KDE4 FullMonty (FM) edition (Discontinued)

+KDE FullMonty (Live & Install DVD) was a regular PCLinuxOS KDE4 installation but was modified to include a special desktop layout and many additional applications and drivers preinstalled.
+PCLinuxOS officially discontinued the FullMonty edition in 2017 due to KDE developers discontinuing support for KDE4.